 This program is open to applications from public, nonprofit or private entities with a demonstrated ability to accomplish the proposed project.
 Bring your big ideas to Snohomish County.
 The Board meets the third Tuesday of each month at Willis Tucker Park in Snohomish and applications need to be submitted by the first of that month in order to be presented to the Board.

 Some projects in our region that we know to be successful include a focus on outdoor recreation, sporting events, conventions and tradeshows, festivals, niche conferences and concerts…but that's not all.
 Chances are you've got an idea for something we haven't even thought of yet.

 The TPA Grant differs from other lodging grants offered by Snohomish County because we may fund, at our discretion, a range of expenses beyond just marketing and promotions.

-TPA funds may include community development programs, bid fees, officials’ fees, conference/convention or trade show costs, transportation costs and more.
+TPA funds may include community development programs, bid fees, officials’ fees, venue rental fees, conference/convention or trade show costs, transportation costs and more.
 Previous median project funding has been $40,000.
 The TPA generally does not support administrative or personnel-related costs, and projects are one-year funding unless otherwise indicated.